-In the year ended 31 December 2022 the Committee met once and the meeting was attended by all three members.
+In the year ended 31 December 2023 the Committee met once and then met again in January 2024 after my appointment and the meetings were attended by all three members of the Committee at the time.

 Duties

 The Committee works closely with the rest of the Board to formulate remuneration policy and consider succession plans and possible internal candidates for future Board roles, having regard to the views of shareholders.
 The main duties of the Committee include the following key responsibilities: